 But one organization called Operation Shower wants to make sure that pregnant military moms know just how much civilians appreciate the challenges they face, by throwing them a top-of-the-line baby shower that would thrill any mom-to-be.
 Since 2007, the non-profit based in Missouri has honored more than 1,000 women and families with elaborate baby showers, hosted monthly for military spouses and pregnant mothers on active duty across the country, in all branches of the armed forces.

-Inspired by her uncle, who was deployed for the first six months of his son Isaac’s life, Leanne Morrissey founded Operation Shower six years ago as a way to give back to spouses in the same position as her aunt, who was alone with three children during Isaac's infancy.
+Inspired by her uncle, who was deployed for the first six months of his son’s life, Leanne Morrissey founded Operation Shower six years ago as a way to give back to spouses in the same position as her aunt.

 “My goal is for these women to really feel the love that their country has for them when they leave the shower and to help ease the first year of having a new baby in some way,” explained Morrissey.